 B-series VMs, or burstable VMs, can provide significant savings for workloads that mostly demand moderate CPU utilization but encounter occasional usage peaks.
 It can help save between 15-55% in costs, depending on the operating system.

-Learn more in our detailed guide to Azure pricing
+Learn more in our detailed guides to:

 Azure Autoscaling can save costs in the Azure cloud by automatically monitoring a system’s performance and adding or removing resources as needed.
 Azure provides this feature for various computing options, including: